pingcap/tidb/docs/design/2019-11-14-tidb-builtin-diagnostics.md

 ## Summary

 Currently, TiDB obtains diagnostic information mainly relying on external tools (perf/iosnoop/iotop/iostat/vmstat/sar/...), monitoring systems (Prometheus/Grafana), log files, HTTP APIs, and system tables provided by TiDB.
-The decentralized toolchains and cumbersome acquisition methods lead to high barriers to the use of TiDB clusters, difficulty in operation and maintenance, failure to detect problems in advance, and failure to timely investigate, diagnose, and recover clusters.
+The decentralized toolchains and cumbersome acquisition methods lead to high barriers to the use of TiDB clusters, difficulty in operation and maintenance, failure to detect problems in advance, and failure to timely investigate,diagnose, and recover clusters.

-This proposal proposes a new method of acquiring diagnostic information in TiDB and exposing diagnostic information by the system tables so that users can query using SQL.
+This proposal proposes a new method of acquiring diagnostic information in TiDB for exposure in system tables so that users can query diagnostic information using SQL statements.

 ## Motivation

 This proposal mainly solves the following problems in TiDB's process of obtaining diagnostic information:

-- The toolchains are scattered, it needs to switch back and forth between different tools, and some Linux distributions do not have built-in corresponding tools or built-in tools don't have versions as expected.
+- The toolchains are scattered, so TiDB needs to switch back and forth between different tools.
+In addition, some Linux distributions don't have corresponding built-in tools; even if they do, the versions of the tools aren't as expected.
-- The information acquisition methods are inconsistent, such as SQL, HTTP, export monitoring, login to each node to view logs, and so on.
+- The information acquisition methods are inconsistent, for example, SQL, HTTP, exported monitoring, viewing logs by logging into each node, and so on.
-- There are many TiDB cluster components, and the comparison and correlation of monitoring of different components is inefficient and cumbersome.
+- There are many TiDB cluster components. and the comparison and correlation of the monitoring information between different components are inefficient and cumbersome.
-- TiDB does not have centralized log management components, and there is no efficient ways to filter, retrieve, analyze, and aggregate logs of the entire cluster.
+- TiDB does not have centralized log management components, so there are no efficient ways to filter, retrieve, analyze, and aggregate logs of the entire cluster.
-- The system table only contains the current node information, and does not reflect the state of the entire cluster, such as: SLOW_QUERY, PROCESSLIST, STATEMENTS_SUMMARY.
+- The system table only contains the information of the current node, which does not reflect the state of the entire cluster, such as: SLOW_QUERY, PROCESSLIST, STATEMENTS_SUMMARY.

-The efficiency of the cluster-based information query, state acquisition, log retrieval, one-click inspection, and fault diagnosis will be improved after the multi-dimensional cluster-level system table and the cluster's diagnostic rule framework is provided.
-And provide basic data for the subsequent abnormal early warning function.
+The efficiency of cluster-scale information query, state acquisition, log retrieval, one-click inspection, and fault diagnosis can be improved after the multi-dimensional cluster-level system table and the cluster's diagnostic rule framework are provided.
+And basic data can be provided for subsequent exception alarming.

-## Detailed Design
+## Detailed design

-### System Overview
+### System overview

 The implementation of this proposal is divided into four layers:

-- L1: The lowest level implements the information collection module at each node, including TiDB/TiKV/PD monitoring information, hardware information, network IO recorded in the kernel, Disk IO information, CPU usage, memory usage, and more.
+- L1: The lowest level implements the information collection module at each node, including monitoring information, hardware information, network IO recorded in the kernel, Disk IO information, CPU usage, memory usage, etc, of TiDB/TiKV/PD.
-- L2: The second layer can obtain the information collected by the current node by calling the underlying information collection module and providing data to the upper layer through the external service interface (HTTP API/gRPC Service).
+- L2: The second layer can obtain the information collected by the current node by calling the underlying information collection module and providing data to the upper layer through external service interfaces (HTTP API/gRPC Service).
-- L3: The third layer pulls the information of each node by TiDB, aggregates and summarizes it, and provides data to the upper layer in the form of the system table.
+- L3: In the third layer, TiDB pulls the information from each node for aggregation and summarizing, and provides the data to the upper layer in the form of the system table.
 - L4: The fourth layer implements the diagnostic framework.
-The diagnostic framework obtains the status of the entire cluster by querying the system table and obtains the diagnosis result according to the diagnostic rules.
+The diagnostic framework obtains the status of the entire cluster by querying the system table and obtains the diagnostic result according to the diagnostic rules.

-The following is a flow chart from information collection to analysis using the diagnostic rules to analyze the collected information:
+The following chart shows the data flow from information collection to analysis using the diagnostic rules:

 ```
 +-L1--------------+             +-L3-----+